Massive MIMO-ISAC System With 1-Bit ADCs/DACs: Introduction

-\textit{iii) Dual-Function Waveform Design:} The CCD and RCD prioritize either communication or radar sensing capabilities in the ISAC system, treating the other functionality as secondary, which leads to performance losses on the secondary functionality.
-To overcome this drawback and achieve enhanced and balanced ISAC performance, the DFWD approaches have been investigated in \cite{meng2023network,liao2024faster,liu2020TSP,liu2021dual,liu2021cramer,Guo2023TSP,wei2023waveform,wang2023relative}.
-Specifically, DFWD aims to design waveforms (beamformers) that simultaneously optimize both radar sensing and communication metrics.
-Notably, common radar sensing metrics include radar signal-to-interference-plus-noise ratio (SINR) \cite{meng2023network,liao2024faster}, beampattern mean squared error (MSE) \cite{liu2020TSP,liu2021dual}, Cram\'er-Rao Bound (CRB) \cite{liu2021cramer,Guo2023TSP}, and mutual information \cite{wei2023waveform,wang2023relative}.
-Additionally, communication metrics encompass communication achievable rate \cite{wei2023waveform}, communication user SINR \cite{liu2020TSP}, communication minimum MSE (MMSE) \cite{wang2023relative}, constructive interference (CI) \cite{liu2021dual}.
-The resultant DFWD problem can be tackled using numerical optimization methods or machine learning.
+\textit{3) Dual-Function Waveform Design:} The CCD and RCD prioritize either communication or radar sensing capabilities in the DFRC system, treating the other functionality as secondary, which leads to performance losses on the secondary functionality.
+To overcome this drawback and achieve enhanced and balanced DFRC performance, the DFWD approaches have been investigated in \cite{meng2023network,liao2024faster,liu2020TSP,liu2021dual,liu2021cramer,Guo2023TSP,wei2023waveform,wang2023relative}.
+Specifically, DFWD focuses on designing waveforms (or beamformers) that simultaneously optimize radar sensing and communication performance.
+Typical radar metrics encompass signal-to-interference-plus-noise ratio (SINR) \cite{meng2023network,liao2024faster}, beampattern mean squared error (MSE) \cite{liu2020TSP,liu2021dual}, Cramér–Rao bound (CRB) \cite{liu2021cramer,Guo2023TSP}, and mutual information \cite{wei2023waveform,wang2023relative}.
+On the other hand, communication performance is often evaluated in terms of achievable rate \cite{wei2023waveform}, user SINR \cite{liu2020TSP}, minimum MSE (MMSE) \cite{wang2023relative}, and constructive interference (CI) \cite{liu2021dual}.
+The resulting DFWD formulations are typically addressed via numerical optimization or machine learning techniques.